Anshu3301/Calculator/README.md

 # Calculator
-Basic Project of a calculator using HTML-CSS-JavaScript
+Creating a calculator using HTML-CSS-JavaScript.